anyaevostinar/anyaevostinar.github.io/classes/201-s26/hw7.md

 }
 ```

-The `performersToMovies` map is a set of adjacency lists: each performer ID maps to a list of movie IDs.
-Likewise,  `moviesToPerformers` maps from each movie ID to a list of performer IDs.
+The `performersToMovies` map is a set of adjacency lists: each performer ID maps to a set of movie IDs.
+Likewise,  `moviesToPerformers` maps from each movie ID to a set of performer IDs.

 ## Part A: Connections for a given performer

 First, you'll need to implement the `connectedPerformers` function.
 This function should return a list of IDs for all performers that connect to a given performer within a certain number of steps.
 Here are some examples:
 * `connectedPerformers("nm0026511", 1)` returns a list of all of the performers that have appeared with `nm0026511` (Ingemar Andersson) in a film.
 According to our dataset, that answer is 6.
 (The list should not include the original performer.)
 * `connectedPerformers("nm0026511", 2)` returns a list of all of the performs that have performed with Ingemar Andersson in a film (i.e., all of the answers above), plus additionally all performers that have appeared with any of those.
+In our dataset, that number should be 195.

 Once you have this function implemented, you should pass the `testConnectedPerformers` test when you run `mvn test`.

+Here is some advice:
+* I have provided a couple of very small versions of the IMDB dataset for you to do some initial testing with (the casting is entirely fictional!).
+I recommend you look at the `small.tsv` files in `resources` and draw out the graph.
+* You can switch out the larger files for the smaller ones in `Main.kt` to do initial testing.
+* You might want to add another couple of connections to the small versions.
+Think carefully about which edges you add to make sure that all the associated vertices exist.
+When you are expanding the small files, you might have trouble actually typing a real tab since VSCode often substitutes 4 spaces when you hit tab.
+Copy and paste a tab character from the `performances.tsv` to be sure you have one and then ponder how terrible tab-separated data files are.
+* If you are on Windows, you may have further issues when you edit these files because Windows likes to put extra characters at the end of lines.
+Try running your code on a lab machine and see if that resolves the issue.
+It will happen every time you save the file on a Windows machine, so the best strategy is to make your small files on a lab machine and then just be careful not to open them again and continue working on your laptop.
+* There are two translation maps to assist you in debugging that are accessible through the `IMDBGraph` starter code: `movieIdsToTitles` and `performerIdsToNames`.
+See `Main.kt` for an example of how to use them.
+You could also use them for debugging within your `connectedPerformers` function.

 ## Part B: Shortest path between two performers

 Next, you will implement the `shortestPath` function.
 This function should return a list of the connections between two performers on the shortest path between those two performers.
-This should be returned in a list of `Connection` objects, where a `Connection` object contains a performer and the movie that connects them.
+This should be returned in a list of `Connection` objects, where a `Connection` object contains a performer and the movie that connects them. **Be careful on efficiency and code duplication on this one.** You can solve this without needing to nest three loops deep.

 Here is the explanation you'll find in your starter code (note that you should remove this long explanation from your finished code):
 ```kotlin